ENWEREM0DE/DrexelUniversityCS283/3-ShellP1/readme.md

+## I did the extra credit, my server is multi-threaded

 ## Remote Drexel Shell

 This work builds on your previous shell version that executed commands and supported pipes.
 Except this time, we will enable the shell program to be executed over a network.
 To do this we will enhance our `dsh` executable to accept some parameters.
 Specifically, `dsh` should mirror the behavior of the piped version of your shell, performing local `fork/exec` to run commands, including built-in commands.
 However, `dsh_cli.c` has been enhanced to support additional command line arguments: